-- first, by different definitions of differentiation of an interval function that have been proposed by interval computations community [2, 7, 10, 12, 13, 15, 16, 17, 18, 19]; the main difference from our problem is that most of these papers assume that we have intervals $\mathbf{y}$ for all x, while we consider a more realistic situation when the interval bounds on f(x) are only known for finitely many values $x_1, \ldots, x_n$ ; - second, by a paper [20] in which an algorithm was developed to check for local maxima and minima of an interval-valued function f; this result has been applied to detecting geological areas [1, 3, 4] and to financial analysis [5]; this result can be viewed as detecting the areas where the derivative is equal to 0 and, in this sense, as a particular case of our current problem.
+First, we were guided by different definitions of differentiation of an interval function that have been proposed by interval computations community [2, 10, 19, 22, 23, 27, 29, 30, 31, 32].
+The main difference from our problem is that most of these papers assume that we have intervals \mathbf{y} for all x, while we consider a more realistic situation when the interval bounds on f(x) are only known for finitely many values x_1, \ldots, x_n .

+Second, we were guided by a paper [34] in which an algorithm was developed to check for local maxima and minima of an interval function f.
+This result has been applied to detecting geological areas [1, 5, 6] and to financial analysis [8].
+This result can be viewed as detecting the areas where the derivative is equal to 0 - and, in this sense, as a particular case of our current problem.

-3 First Auxiliary Result: Checking Monotonicity
+4 First Auxiliary Result: Checking Monotonicity